Autodesk/molecular-design-toolkit/docs/install.rst

     jupyter nbextension list

 Optional python installs
 ========================
-MDT relies on several open source packages to provide various functionality.
-It's not necessary to have any of them installed on your own machine, but it can be convenient to have them locally.
+MDT relies on several open source python packages to provide various functions.
+It's not necessary to have any of them installed on your own machine, but it can be convenient to have them locally, especially for development

 OpenBabel
 ^^^^^^^^^